 The Independent Scrutineer will carry out at least one independent scrutiny exercise per year based on themes arising from Local Child Safeguarding Practice Reviews, Safeguarding Adult Reviews and Domestic Homicide Reviews.
-Learning is taken forward by the Safeguarding Partners.
+Learning will be taken forward by the Safeguarding Partners.